Pingyao: Architecture

-Given just how fast and eager China is these days to modernize its cities and push the architectural envelope, finding such a well preserved historic city in China has become more and more scarce in recent years.
-Despite the ancient city being in a state of disrepair, the old urban layouts and walls still can take any visitor back in time to the Ming and Qing dynasties from which the town originated.
+Given just how fast and eager China is to modernize its cities and push architectural progress, finding such a well-preserved historic city in China has become rarer.
+Despite the ancient city being in a state of disrepair, the old urban layouts and walls still serve as an example of Ming and Qing dynasty architectural styles.
 The city walls of Pingyao were constructed in 1370, the 3rd year of the Hongwu Emperor of the Ming.
 They enclose an area of about 2.25 sqkm.
 The town is accessed by six barbican gates, one each on the north and south walls and two each on the east and west walls.
 This pattern is similar to that of a turtle (the head, tail and four legs), earning Pingyao the moniker "Turtle City."
 The walls measure about 12 m high, with a perimeter of 6,163 m.
 A 4 m wide and 4 m deep moat can be found just outside the walls.
 Aside from the four structured towers at the four corners, there are also 72 watchtowers and more than 3,000 battlements.
-The number of defensive works supposedly represents the number of Confucius's disciples and other students.
+The number of defensive works supposedly represents the number of Confucius' disciples and other students.
 The walls are considered among the best-preserved ancient city walls on this scale-aside from the Great Wall of China.